sakibcse11/ecommerce-api/README.md

 ```
 ## Redoc UI Documentation

-You can access the Swagger documentation for the API at:
+You can access the Redoc documentation for the API at:

 ```bash
 http://localhost:8000/api/docs/redoc/